 NRHH General Body Meetings shall occur on Wednesdays at 7:00 PM mountain time in the lower level of the Durrell Center, unless otherwise specified by NRHH Cabinet.
 Adequate notice of a time change should be given to the NRHH General Body.

 NRHH Cabinet Meetings shall occur on Tuesdays from 7:30 PM to 9:30 PM mountain time in the RLP Office.
-This meeting location and time may be adjusted at the discretion of the cabinet and advisers.
+This meeting location and time may be adjusted at the discretion of the cabinet and advisors.

 Cabinet, Members, and Representatives must be clothed, but are not limited to a dress standard so long as the clothing does not show offensive language or images.
 The meeting chair reserves the right to deem an outfit inappropriate for the space.